Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by two Patient-Centered Outcomes Research Institute (PCORI) Methods Research Awards (ME-130603758 and ME-150227794; PI: IJ Dahabreh).
-All statements in this paper, including its findings and conclusions, are solely those of the authors and do not necessarily represent the views of the PCORI, its Board of Governors, or the Methodology Committee.
-The authors thank Dr. Christopher H. Schmid (Brown University) for helpful discussions during early phases of this project.
+This work was supported by Patient-Centered Outcomes Research Institute (PCORI) awards ME-1306-03758 and ME-1502-27794 and National Institutes of Health (NIH) grant R37 AI102634.
+Statements in this paper do not necessarily represent the views of the PCORI, its Board of Governors, the Methodology Committee, or the NIH.
+The data analyses in our paper used CASS research materials obtained from the NHLBI Biologic Specimen and Data Repository Information Coordinating Center.
+This paper does not necessarily reflect the opinions or views of the CASS or the NHLBI.
+The authors thank Christopher H. Schmid and Bora Youn (both at Brown University) for helpful discussions.